betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 [HDF5](https://www.hdfgroup.org) and
 [IDEAS-ECP](https://ideas-productivity.org/ideas-ecp/).

+[0]: https://github.com/betterscientificsoftware/images/raw/master/397_apollo_flightdiagram.jpg "Apollo flight plan diagram created by NASA in 1967 to illustrate the flight path and key mission events for the upcoming Apollo missions to the Moon.
+To allow our readers to explore the image in more detail we include a link to the full-res image here. {}"
 [1]: https://www.nasa.gov/mission_pages/apollo/missions/apollo11.html "Overview of Apollo 11 Mission {}"
 [2]: https://en.wikipedia.org/wiki/Moon_landing "List of Moon missions since 1958 {}"
 [3]: https://en.wikipedia.org/wiki/Apollo_PGNCS "What is Primary Guidance, Navigation and Control {}"